netarchivesuite/webdanica/warfile_building.md

 #Building the war-file

-Note: Java 7+ is required to build this software
+Note: Java 7+ is required to build this software.

 ## Fetch the source from github using git